itisNathaniel/alt3bank/README.md

 - [X] Interface with API using Monzo API

-- [ ] Create Web Interface using templates
+- [ ] Create Web Interface using express and jinja

 - [ ] Load transactions